Skip to content

 SharePointOn-demand retrievalREST APIUser-triggeredAs neededInbound

 Key patterns: Custodian batch loads use a staging object for idempotent chunk-based processing with reconciliation before promotion to Financial Holding.
-If a chunk fails, MuleSoft retries 3x, logs to dead letter queue, and continues remaining chunks — partial failure does not corrupt loaded data.
-FIS queries are synchronous callouts through MuleSoft — no transaction data stored in Salesforce (FIS is SOR, 400K txn/day exceeds storage economics).
+If a chunk fails, MuleSoft retries 3x, logs to dead letter queue, and continues remaining chunks.
+Partial failure does not corrupt loaded data.
+FIS queries are synchronous callouts through MuleSoft.
+No transaction data is stored in Salesforce (FIS is SOR; 400K txn/day exceeds storage economics).
 Orion conflict resolution: Salesforce wins for demographics, Orion wins for performance/billing.
 Future-proofing: adding eMoney Advisor or a reporting portal replacement is a new MuleSoft connector, not a rearchitecture (API-led connectivity: system APIs, process APIs, experience APIs).

 Artifact 5: Identity and SSO Flow